3 min read

 Telegraphic transfers – which are also referred to as Telex transfers, TT payments, or simply TT – is a way of transferring funds that’s mostly used when you need to make an overseas transaction.
 The term “telegraphic transfer” has its origins in the way that banks used to make international money transfers.
 Essentially, transfers would be made with the ‘Telex’ network of teleprinters – electronic machines that communicated via text-based messages that were used to arrange transfers.

 There are now faster ways to complete an international transfer, but the term “telegraphic transfer” has remained in use, particularly in Australia, New Zealand, and the UK.
-So, when you hear the term “telegraphic transfers”, all you need to know is that it refers to borderless money transfers made from one account to another.
+So, when you hear the term “telegraphic transfers”, all you need to know is that it refers to international money transfers made from one account to another.
 It’s synonymous with terms like bank transfer, wire transfer, or SWIFT transfer, which are now more commonly used to describe the same process.

 How telegraphic transfer works